MarcialRosales/rabbitmq-auditor/README.md

 # rabbitmq-auditor

 Proof of Concept Operations Tool for RabbitMQ.
-The current version of this operations tools has the following feature.
+The current version of this Operations tools has two features: A Policy enforcer and a management api that extends the one provided by RabbitMq itself.

-##Policy Enforcement
+#Policy Enforcement

-The tool allows an administrator user (configured in application.yml) to define a plan for all vhosts in the RabbitMQ Cluster.
-Through the plan we can enforce that all queues in any vhosts, except the root, have a maximum depth, and/or a maximum depth in bytes, and/or maximum ttl.
-Furthermore, we can allow or disallow mirror queues and the maximum number of slaves should the client configured a policy with mirroring.
+Goal: Use <a href="https://www.rabbitmq.com/parameters.html#policies"> RabbitMQ's policy</a> to enforce a set of restrictions (such as Maximum Depth) across all vhosts.
+Users are allowed to create their own policies but the policy enforcer will override them to make them compliant with the overall policy.
+This overall policy is called "plan" (a.k.a. service plan).

+An administrator defines a service plan thru configuration.
+A plan states what RabbitMq's features and resources are available to vhosts.
+Features are things like "Mirroring", "Lazy queues", etc. Resources are "maximum messages (or bytes) in a queue" or "maximum time messages can stay in a queue" or "maximum slaves when mirroring is enabled".
+We can find a more detailed description of a plan in the next sections.
+Once the plan is defined, this tool will make sure all vhosts are compliant with the plan.
+For instance, if the plan states that queues cannot have more than 1000 messages, it will make sure that all policies have that restriction.
+If mirroring is not allowed but a user creates a policy with mirroring, the policy enforcer automatically removes mirroring from the user's policy.

 **The principle is simple**
  - When the tool starts up, it makes sure that all vhosts, except the root, has a policy called "_plan" and that is compliant with the configured plan.
 The tool makes sure that at least there is a policy for all queues in the vhost.
 Furthermore, it checks that rest of the policies are also compliant.